DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 :::note

 To run this command you need to have [Docker](https://docs.docker.com/get-docker/) installed on your machine and running.
 The first time you run this command takes an eternity to download.
+Make sure you are using docker-compose V2.

 :::